pocomane/brewed-in-the-apocalypse/bita.md

 other ones.
 Then discuss all togheter on each answer, why it is interesting, if there is some incoherence, etc.  During the discussion an answer may be modified or expanded, if the proposer agrees.
-At the end the person that asked the question, select an answer, and ey writes it on the ambientation sheet.
-The only constraint is that can not be selected an answer that would make the ambientation sheet incoherent.
+At the end the person that asked the question, select an answer, and ey writes it on the setting sheet.
+The only constraint is that can not be selected an answer that would make the setting sheet incoherent.

 When you have a dozen of sentence, this phase can be concluded.
 Them, togheter with the list of the forbiddend themes, are all what you need to start to play,